jkent/frogfs/README.md

 For an HTTP server, deflate compressed files can even be passed through untouched!
 This saves both processing time and bandwidth.

-With the ESP-IDF [VFS Interface](#vfs-interface), you can use FrogFS as a base file system &mdash; you can overlay a different file system such as FAT or SPIFFS to create a hybrid file system.
-To explain better, when opening a file for reading it will search the overlay file system, and then fall back to FrogFS.
-The overlay is an optional feature of course; and IDF's VFS lets you mount filesystems to any prefix path of your choosing.

-Included is a standalone demo with an embedded filesystem to test and verify functionality and a clockwise HTTPd demo using the VFS system with a SPIFFS overlay.
-Be warned however, merged directory listings are slow due to the nature of the spiffs stat vfs function.
-In most applications, however, this is a non-issue.
-There is a configuration option to turn off the vfs directory merging, which only list files that are on FrogFS.

 # Getting started with ESP-IDF

 To use this component with ESP-IDF, within your projects directory run